AldenWohlgemuth/Exhibition/README.md

 -Add more topics to study
--Save response and then re-print it so it doesn't reset when enter is pressed -Add pictures to homepage that can be used for navigation
+-Save response and then re-print it so it doesn't reset when enter is pressed -Add pictures to homepage that can be used for navigation -Fix code for making chain rule numbers more managable